Understanding COVID-19 testing and treatment coverage

 COVID-19 testing-related visits

 You will have $0 cost-share (copay, coinsurance or deductible) for COVID-19 testing-related visits during the national public health emergency period, currently scheduled to end April 20, 2021, whether the testing-related visit is in-person or a telehealth visit.

 This coverage applies to in-network and out-of-of-network visits for Medicare Advantage, Exchange, Individual and Employer-sponsored health plans.
 For individuals enrolled in UnitedHealthcare Community Plans, state variations and regulations may apply during this time.
 Benefits will be reviewed in accordance with the member’s health plan.

 If your provider orders a COVID-19 diagnostic test for you, use our locator to find a testing center.

-- Medicare Advantage health plans: You will have $0 cost-share (copay, coinsurance or deductible) for in-network and out-of-network visits for inpatient and outpatient COVID-19 treatment through Jan.
+- Medicare Advantage health plans: You will have $0 cost-share for in-network and out-of-network COVID-19 treatment, including inpatient and outpatient treatment, through Mar.
 31, 2021.

 - For members enrolled in UnitedHealthcare Community Plans: State provisions and regulations may apply during this time.